Manathe Kottaram

-Meanwhile, ‘Manathe Kottaram’ was directed by Sunil.Dileep, Nadirsha, Harisree Ashokan, Indrans essayed the lead characters in the movie.
-The movie is about four young men, who are huge admirers of actress Khushboo.
+The movie is about four young men who are huge admirers of actress Khushboo.
 The four meeting the actress and a series of events taking place form the crux of the movie.

 Plot

-Four struggling young men who were big fans of movie actress Khushboo finally get a chance to meet and befriend her when she moves into the mansion next door and through her Dileep also gets a chance to star in a movie.
+Four struggling young men who were big fans of movie actress Khushboo finally get a chance to meet and befriend her when she moves into the mansion next door.
+Through her, Dileep also gets a chance to star in a movie.

 Cast

 Soundtrack

-The film's soundtrack contains 5 songs, all composed by Berny Ignatius, with lyrics by Gireesh Puthenchery.
+The film's soundtrack contains five songs, all composed by Berny Ignatius, with lyrics by Gireesh Puthenchery.